freshworks/record_not_unique/README.md

 end
 ```

-## Testing

-Run test cases using: `ruby -Ilib:test test/record_not_unique.rb`

 ## To Do

-Add support for higher versions of activerecord and other adapters.
+Add support for higher versions of activerecord and other activerecord adapters.

+## License

+This project is Licensed under the MIT License.
+Further details can be found [here](/LICENSE).